johanseaxis/acap-native-sdk-examples/README.md

 ### DockerHub Image
-The ACAP SDK image can be used as a basis for custom built images to run your application or as a developer environment inside the container.
-The image is public and free to use for anyone.
+The ACAP Native SDK image can be used as a basis for custom built images to run your application or as a developer environment inside the container.

-* [ACAP SDK](https://hub.docker.com/r/axisecp/acap-sdk) This image is based on Ubuntu and contains the environment needed for building an AXIS Camera Application Platform (ACAP) application.
-This includes all tools for building and packaging an ACAP 3 application as well as API components (header and library files) needed for accessing different parts of the camera firmware.
+* [ACAP Native SDK](https://hub.docker.com/r/axisecp/acap-native-sdk) This image is based on Ubuntu and contains the environment needed for building an AXIS Camera Application Platform (ACAP) Native application.
+This includes all tools for building and packaging an ACAP Native application as well as API components (header and library files) needed for accessing different parts of the camera firmware.

 # Issues
 If you encounter issues with the examples, make sure your product is running the latest firmware version or one that is compatible with the ACAP SDK used.
 The examples use the ACAP SDK during the build process, of which each version is compatible with a set of firmware versions.
 The specific SDK version that each example is based on is specified in the Dockerfile used to build the application, through the `VERSION` variable.
-The full compatibility schema for ACAP SDK version and firmware version is available at [Find the right SDK for software compatibility](https://help.axis.com/acap-3-developer-guide#find-the-right-sdk-for-software-compatibility).
+The full compatibility schema for ACAP SDK version and firmware version is available at
+TODO: add link to documentation on github pages

 If the issue persists with a compatible firmware, please create an issue containing the information specified in the template below.